 Speaking of great oceanfront spots, as you would expect from an island, Cyprus has many of them.

-This hidden beach is actually the same spot from my earlier sunset shot, and it had a cool tunnel entrance to reach it.
+This hidden beach is actually the same spot as my earlier sunset shot, and it had a cool tunnel entrance to reach it.

 And the nice rocks in the sea were pretty cool as well.